This document can be viewed properly only in modern browsers with good support for CSS2 and the full HTML character set.

 The most portable fraction is made using a table with three rows, the middle one being the dividing line made of hyphens:

-| Aa0qp |
+Aa0qp |

-| --------- |
+--------- |

-| b2 |
+b2 |

-| Aa0qp |
+Aa0qp |

-| b2 |
+b2 |

-This hybrid uses just div and span with line breaks,
+This hybrid uses just div

-with a divider element that contains dashes for non-CSS browsers but
+with a divider element that contains dashes for non-CSS browsers, but

-uses border instead for CSS browsers.
+instead for CSS browsers.

 This is all fine for separate display of fractions, but to display them inline properly is much harder.
 None will work without revision.

-If the numerator and denominator are block elements (or are separated by line breaks), there are HTML ways to center them horizontally, but then putting them inline becomes a problem.
+If the numerator and denominator are block elements (or are separated by line breaks), there are HTML ways to center them horizontally, but then putting them in-line becomes a problem.
 If they aren’t block elements, they can be positioned vertically with CSS, but I don’t know how to arrange for horizontal centering.

-This example uses the inline-block value for the
+This example uses the inline-block

-display property of the outermost element.
-The code is very
+property of the outermost element.

-clean, and centers everything nicely.
-Firefox doesn’t
+The code is very clean, and centers everything nicely.

 This is a place where a little CSS can make all the difference, aesthetically.
 The trick is the right balance of font size and vertical offset.
-For legibilty on a computer screen, the minimum font size is about 7 points (7 points).
+For legibility on a computer screen, the minimum font size is about 7 points (7 points).
 In printed math texts, much smaller fonts are sometimes used.
 On the other hand, most browsers make it easy for the user to increase the font size…maybe this is a non-issue.

 To put the superscript and subscript directly over one another, there are